NilPointer-Software/bdfd-wiki/src/bdscript/userRoles.md

 # $userRoles
-Returns all roles names of an user.
+Returns all role names given to the user.

 ## Syntax
 ```